 The SEC has adopted rules that permit companies and intermediaries, such as brokers, to satisfy delivery requirements for proxy materials, including the annual report and proxy statement and the Internet Notice, if applicable, with respect to two or more stockholders sharing the same address by delivering a single set of proxy materials addressed to those stockholders.
 This process, which is commonly referred to as "householding," potentially provides extra convenience for stockholders and cost savings for companies.
-The Company and some brokers "household" proxy materials, delivering a single set of proxy materials to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
-Once you have received notice from your broker or the Company that they or the Company will be householding materials to your address, householding will continue until you are notified otherwise or until you revoke your consent.
-If, at any time, you no longer wish to participate in householding and would prefer to receive a separate set of proxy materials, please notify your broker if your shares are held in a brokerage account or the Company if you hold registered shares.
-You can notify the Company by sending a written request to Rithm Capital Corp., 799 Broadway, 8th Floor, New York, New York 10003, Attention: Investor Relations or by contacting Investor Relations at (212) 850-7770, and we will deliver promptly a separate set of proxy materials.
+Some brokers "household" proxy materials, delivering a single set of proxy materials to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
+Once you have received notice from your broker that they will be householding materials to your address, householding will continue until you are notified otherwise or until you revoke your consent.
+If, at any time, you no longer wish to participate in householding and would prefer to receive a separate set of proxy materials, please notify your broker if your shares are held in a brokerage account.